LeavesMC/docs/docs/leaves/fakeplayer.md

 - ....

-As a player entity, the monster will also be attracted by the fakeplayer and attack it, but the fakeplayer has 0.01/tick natural life recovery.
+As a player entity, the monster will also be attracted by the fakeplayer and attack it, but the fakeplayer has 0.01/tick natural health recovery.

 ## Create

 To create a fakeplayer, you need to use the command `/bot create <Bot Name> [Skin Name]` as a **player**.

-`<Bot Name>` is a required parameter, and it must comply with Minecraft's player name rule.
+`<Bot Name>` is a required parameter, and it must comply with Minecraft's player naming rule.

 `[Skin Name]` is an optional parameter, which is the skin corresponding ID used by the fakeplayer.
 If it is not filled in, the skin of the fakeplayer will be randomly selected from the default skins.